chemodun/X4-ProtectSector/README.md

 Default value is `4 seconds`.
 If you want - you can set it in between 1 and 90 seconds, with step 4 seconds.
 Bigger value will make less load on the CPU...

+### Ignore the threats of Hazardous zones

+`Disabled` by default.

+Please take in account, some sectors are not safe, even if the ship is not attacked.
+For example, the sectors with the hazardous zones, like `The Void`.
+If ship is in the hazardous zone it's shield and then hull will be continuously damaged.
+From version 1.08 `Protect Sector` order will automatically finished in such sectors.
+Appropriate message will be shown in the logbook.

+If you still want to use this order in the hazardous zone - you can enable this option.
+But please be aware - the ships can be destroyed in the hazardous zone, as there is no good solutions to avoid such zones.

 ### Record to logbook